PurdueCAM2Project/HELPSweb/source/join.rst

   moment.
 They expect to get A easily.
 This research team does not need those people.
 This research team welcomes only the people that are serious about solving research problems.
-Yes, this team has many students (usually 60 or more) because these people are serious about solving research problems.
+Yes, this team has many students because these people are serious about solving research problems.

 - Q: How many hours do I need to spend per week?